Meet Our Senior Leadership Team

 Executive Assistant to the President/CEO

-A Catholic mother and lifelong educator, Amy Hastings brings more than two decades of homeschooling experience and a deep commitment to Catholic classical education to her
+Mrs. Amy Hastings is a mother and lifelong educator with more than two decades of homeschooling experience and a deep commitment to classical education.

-As a Certified Master Tutor with RCA, Mrs. Hastings has been a tutor across multiple grade levels and subjects while also coordinating operations, managing staff, and partnering with families.
-She is passionate about forming students in truth, virtue, and faith while building relationships that support the growth of Catholic education and the wider Church community.
+A Certified Master Tutor with Regina Caeli Academy, Mrs. Hastings has taught across multiple grade levels and subject areas, while also coordinating operations, managing staff, and partnering closely with families.